chrisquince/metag-rev-sup/README.md

 ```

-We will only run concoct for some standard settings here.
+We will only run concoct with default settings here.
 The only one we
 vary is the cluster number which should be at least twice the number of genomes in your
-co-assembly (see discussion below of how to estimate this).
-In this case we know it is
-around 20 so run concoct with 40 as the maximum number of cluster `-c 40`:
+co-assembly.

 ```
 mkdir Concoct